dkomen/netsurit/README.md

 - Zero bytes of code was copy-pasted from anywhere
 - Coded in a Windows 10 Pro virtual machine

-***I did think of multi-threading the Recursion too but it was quick enoug - perhaps I should have show have (PS:not sure the TPL would have been the fastest, would have benchmarked it first)***
+***I did think of multi-threading the Recursion too but it was quick enough - perhaps I should have show have (PS:not sure the TPL would have been the fastest, would have benchmarked it first)***

+***I an already quick speed additional threading could suffer due to thread context switches too***